xh/hoist-core/README.md

 #### Client Errors

-:boom: The `ClientError` object provides a special variation on tracking to handle exception reports posted by the client applications.
+💥 The `ClientError` object provides a special variation on tracking to handle exception reports posted by the client applications.
 See `ExceptionHandler.js` for the hoist-react entry point to this service.
 Note that the `ClientErrorService` on the server fires an `xhClientErrorReceived` event, which is listened to be the related `ClientErrorEmailService` to automatically send error reports to